 Panama Family Adventure Tour

-*Applies to children under 12 sharing a room with parents, maximum two children per room.
+* Prices for children under 12 sharing with parents, maximum of two children per room

 - Included in tour cost